 Nate did not remain a creamery worker for long.
 The job was too fraught with apron strings.
 His boss, Thomas Devlin, was a brother-in-law of Elwood Bucher.
 Elwood was Nate’s uncle, i.e. he was the widower of Nate’s late aunt Mary Lincoln “Tinty” Martin.
 Elwood would by early 1907, following the death of Horatio Martin from tuberculosis, become Nate’s stepfather.
 Nate probably itched to get out from under the scrutiny of these familial elder authority figures.
+By no later than the spring of 1907, he and Kittie relocated to Freeport.
+This community -- the seat of Stephenson County -- was rapidly acquiring a solid array of factories and it is likely Nate got a job at just such a place.
+However, his long-term goal was a different sort of occupation.
 Some of his local male relatives worked for Illinois Central Railroad.
 Nate decided to follow their example.
-Some time between 1906 and 1909, he was hired by the company as a station agent.
+Some time between the summer 1907 and the summer of 1909, he was hired by the company as a station agent.
 Another job description would be telegrapher because sending and receiving telegrams was one of the prime duties of depot agents in that era.
 Whether he might have started by working in Martintown is unknown.
 Eldest son Kenneth was born in early January of 1909 and his birthplace is shown in all records as being in Wisconsin, so if Nate had already begun his career with I.C.R.R. by then, his first assignment was definitely somewhere within the state.

 By early 1910 an I.C.R.R. job posting caused the family to move to the Bloomington area in the heart of Illinois.
 They lived a little north of Bloomington itself at a locale the census describes as within the town of Normal, but a family obituary places their residence then as within the adjacent, smaller town of Kerrick.
 (Both references may be the truth -- Nate and Kittie may have lived in more than one house.)
 They did not spend a long time in Kerrick/Normal.
 Nate was able to get a posting closer to home some time during the mid-1910s.
 Assuming his youngest daughter’s obituary is correct about her birthplace, the family was still in Kerrick when she was born in November, 1916.
 However, soon the Martins moved in McConnell, Stephenson County, IL, only a few miles southeast of Winslow and Martintown.
 Nate quickly was promoted to stationmaster at the depot there.
 He reached this level of responsibility no later than 12 September 1918, the filing date of his World War I draft registration card, because he is shown with that occupation and status on that document.